-Vertical interpolation of observed depth level data to standard depth levels followed procedures in Joint Panel on Oceanographic Tables and Standards (JPOTS) Editorial Panel (1991).
+Vertical interpolation of observed depth level

+data to standard depth levels followed procedures in JPOTS Editorial Panel (1991).
 These procedures are in part based on the work of Reiniger and Ross (1968).
 Four observed depth level values surrounding the standard depth level value were used, two values from above the standard level and two values from below the standard level.
 The pair of values furthest from the standard level is termed "exterior" points and the pair of values closest to the standard level are termed "interior" points.
 Paired parabolas were generated via Lagrangian interpolation.
 A reference curve was fitted to the four data points and used to define unacceptable interpolations caused by "overshooting" in the interpolation.
 When there were too few data points above or below the standard level to apply the Reiniger and Ross technique, we used a three-point Lagrangian interpolation.
 If three points were not available (either two above and one below or vice-versa), we used linear interpolation.
-In the event that an observation occurred exactly at the depth of a standard level, then a direct substitution was made.
-Table 4 provides the range of acceptable distances for which observed level data could be used for interpolation to a standard level.
+In the event that an observation occurred exactly at the depth of a standard level, then a direct substitution was Table 2 provides the range of made. acceptable distances for which observed level data could be used for interpolation to a standard level.